vdrvar/comp_vision_for_soda_bottles/README.md

 /data/soda_bottles Directory: The dataset used for training and evaluation.

-/data/soda_bottles_tvt_split Directory: Dataset split into training, validation, and test sets.
-Freshly split with each run of the notebook.

 /other_files: Various files supporting the project, e.g. weights and test photos.

 ### Instructions: